carlosrzdr/CodingChallengeBackendPP/README.md

 ## Deployment 🚀

-_To start the app start the docker container and bind the host's port to the port 5000 in flask-app_
+_To start the app start the docker container and bind the host's port to the port 5000 in flask-app-container_

 _In this example, the port binded from the host is 5001_